rasheedshina22/PropertyPro-lite/README.md

 The API is currently in version 1 (v1) and is hosted at [https://propertypro-lite-e.herokuapp.com/api/v1](https://propertypro-lite-e.herokuapp.com/api/v1)

+## API Documentation Link

+The API is currently in version 1 (v1) and is hosted at [https://propertypro-lite-e.herokuapp.com/api/v1/api-docs/](https://propertypro-lite-e.herokuapp.com/api/v1/api-docs/)

 ## API Endpoints

 | Endpoint                                         | Functionality                            |